Fog 01, from the sequence Lilac Blue – ink Blue Black (2016)

 Depicted in repetition where the gaze changes and stays the same, the horizon and elements become a landscape and disappear as Fog changes and moves.

 The poem questions the connection of memory and emotion within the photographic capture, the prose enacts the methodology.

 Fog dissipates the echo slowly, gently in the camera’s transference:

 The quiet space in between where all coexists and blurs.

 The day was set in February soft grey, its movement changing.

 The act of moving through a landscape, separate and enclosing, part of the process of making the picture.

 It was cold, surreal and the dog was by my side.

 The sequence of images was made in one day, digitally without a ﬁlter.

-When I processed the ﬁles, they were lilac-grey through to ink-blue-black.
+When I processed the ﬁles, they were lilac-blue to ink-blue-black.